Omar Casanova-Alvarez∥, Aliuska Morales-Helguera†, Miguel Ángel Cabrera-Pérez†, Reinaldo Molina-Ruiz†, and Christophe Molina*

 KNIME WORKFLOW : Available at https://pikairos.eu/download/leishmania_classification (3.03 GBytes)

-Please get in touch with us through our Contact Page to request access to the KNIME Workflow.
+Please get in touch with us through our Contact Page if you have any questions concerning the journal article or the KNIME Workflow.

 Workflow Available under the Revised BSD License